nekogyaru/cloud-chat/README.md

-# Telegram-Style Chat App
+# CloudChat

 A modern, real-time chat application built with React, PartyKit, and Cloudflare Durable Objects.
-Features a Telegram-inspired UI with public channels, private messaging, and anonymous chat support.
+Features a clean, intuitive UI with public channels, private messaging, and anonymous chat support.

 ## Features